naml3i/testmirror/README.md

 sudo -u postgres psql
 postgres=# CREATE DATABASE test;
 postgres=# CREATE USER testuser WITH ENCRYPTED PASSWORD 'testpass';
-postgres=# GRANT ALL PRIVILEGES ON DATABASE mydb TO myuser;
+postgres=# GRANT ALL PRIVILEGES ON DATABASE mydb TO testuser;
 ```

 With the correct params to connect to the created PG database, the module will automatically creates two tables (if they do not exist): `hauth_user` and `hauth_role`.